clickpulp/ags-modules/docs/guistack.md

 1. **Consistent cursor positioning**: Always specify a control when pushing GUIs for better UX
 2. **Handle edge cases**: Check `ShowingGUI` before pushing to avoid unexpected behavior
 3. **Signal handling**: Listen for GUI stack signals to update game state appropriately
-4. **Memory management**: The stack automatically manages GUI visibility - don't manually show/hide
+4. **Memory management**: The stack automatically manages GUI visibility and clickability - don't manually modify these
 5. **Deep navigation**: Use `PopAllGUIs()` with a target GUI for complex menu hierarchies
+6. **Overlay dialogs**: Use `closePreviousGUI=false` for dialog boxes that should appear over the current menu
+7. **Mouse history**: The module automatically manages mouse position history for controller users - no manual handling needed

 ## Integration Example